opticsfoundry/OpticsFoundry_Control_AQuRA/README.md

 # Overview

-OpticsFoudry's control system can be accessed through three types of software, listed below.
+OpticsFoudry's control system is suitable for many ultracold atom experiments and supports digial and analog IO and direct digital synthesizers (AD9858, AD9854, AD9958).
+It is a modernized version of the one presented on [StrontiumBEC.com](https://www.strontiumbec.com/) -> Control.
+The electronics can be accessed through three types of software, listed below.
 This repository contains ControlAPI and Control.exe.

 1. **ControlLightAPI**
     A simple API giving the most direct access to the hardware.
 Tested with Python, Visual Studio C++ and Qt Creator (with MinGW).
     ControlLightAPI can be configured through commands or through a json file.
 See repository [ControlLightAPI](https://github.com/opticsfoundry/OpticsFoundry_ControlLight) contains the ControlLightAPI.